Harald-U/knative-handson-workshop/iks/7-Debugging.md

     ```
     Here you can see in one of the status messages that we were under CPU pressure in the cluster.
 The pod was "unschedulable".

-    This link leads to the [Debugging issues with your application](https://knative.dev/docs/serving/debugging-application-issues/) on the Knative docs site.
+    There is more information on [Debugging issues with your application](https://knative.dev/docs/serving/debugging-application-issues/) on the Knative docs site.